CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 includes for example IERS conventions, data context, and gravitational coefficient for ODM files as it is sometimes optional in these messages.
-One change introduced in Orekit 11.0 is that the progressive set up of parser using the fluent API (methods `withXxx()`) has been removed.
-Now the few required parameters are all set at once in the constructor.
+One change introduced in Orekit 11.0 is that the progressive set up of parsers using the fluent API (methods `withXxx()`) has been moved to a common `ParserBuilder` that can build the parsers for all CCSDS messages.
 Another change is that the parsers are mutable objects that gather the data during the parsing.
 They can therefore not be used in multi-threaded environment.
-The recommended way to use parsers is to either dedicate one parser for each message and drop it afterwards, or to use a single-thread loop.
+The recommended way to use parsers is then to set up one `ParserBuilder` and to call its `buildXymParser()` methods from within each thread to dedicate one parser for each message and drop it afterwards.
+In single-threaded cases, parsers used from within a loop can be reused safely after the `parseMethod` has returned, but building a new parser from the builder is simple.

 Parsers automatically recognize if the file is in Key-Value Notation (KVN) or in eXtended Markup Language (XML) format and adapt accordingly.
 This is